Jayask2/Data_Analysis_Project-1/Info/Description.md

 # Folders Info:
 1.The 'data' folder contains csv files where we get the info about e-commerce in Brazil

-2.The 'clean' folder contains a Python file which have the total DataFrame that we worked on.
+2.The 'cleaning' folder contains a Python file which have the total DataFrame that we worked on.

 3.The 'analysis' folder contains a Python file that contains all the code that we run to our analysis ,to take the information that we need.